On China's roads, where luxury risks becoming ordinary

-GUANGZHOU, China (Reuters) - Luxury car dealers are resorting to offering customers massages, mini-golf and other gimmicks, hoping this will give them an edge in a ferociously competitive Chinese market where brand loyalty is less common than in the West.
+GUANGZHOU, China, Nov 21 (Reuters) - Luxury car dealers are resorting to offering customers massages, mini-golf and other gimmicks, hoping this will give them an edge in a ferociously competitive Chinese market where brand loyalty is less common than in the West.

 Premium car sales slowed in China last year as the economy eased off the throttle and new Communist Party leadership was installed, but momentum is returning, and China is set to overtake the United States as the world’s top luxury car market by 2020 with annual sales of close to 3 million cars.